dapperfu/whitespace-stego/docs/PARALLEL_TEST_FAILURE_ANALYSIS.md

 ## Executive Summary

-After running `make test-parallel` and analyzing the results, I identified a **primary root cause** of test failures: **Empty message handling in the core encoding function**.
-This single issue accounts for the majority of test failures across multiple test suites.
+After running `make test-parallel` and analyzing the results, the primary root cause of test failures was identified as **empty message handling in the core encoding function**.
+This issue affects all language implementations (Python, Rust, C, Go) and accounts for the majority of test failures across multiple test suites.

 ## Failure Statistics